fanasina/ytest/README.md

 OPTIONS
 	 -h, --help
 		print help, options variables

+	 -d, --debug
+		to print debug by using PRINT_DEBUG, by default PRINT_DEBUG is off

+	 -g, --gtestlike
+		to have gtest hook like!

 	 -p <NB>, --parallel <NB>, -p=<NB>, --parallel=<NB>
 		by default the program ran in sequantial all test,